 About 40% of women who take birth-control pills will have side effects of one kind or another during the first three months of use.
 The vast majority of women have only minor, transient undesired effects.
 Some side effects are uncommon but may be dangerous.

 - Heart attack.
 The chances of birth control pills contributing to a heart attack are small unless you smoke.
 Studies have shown that smoking dramatically increases the risk of heart attack in women age 35 years or older, which is why pills are generally not prescribed to women in this age group who smoke.

 - Stroke.
 Women who take oral contraceptive and have a history of migraines have an increased risk of stroke compared to nonusers with a history of migraine4.
 Birth control pills containing levonorgestrel and 30 mg of estrogen are the safest form of hormonal contraception with regard to risk of myocardial infarction or ischemic stroke 14.

 - Blood pressure.
 Women taking birth control pills usually have a small increase in both systolic and diastolic blood pressure, although readings usually remain within the normal range.
 Blood pressure should be closely monitored for several months after a women starts taking oral contraceptives, and followed yearly thereafter.

 - Blood clots (Venous thromboembolism).
 Women who use birth control pills are at a slightly increased risk of having a blood clot in the legs or lungs.
 Studies consistently show that the risk of venous thromboembolism (VTE) is two to six times higher in oral contraceptive users than in nonusers.
 The risk of blood clots is highest in women with clotting disorders or who have previously had a deep venous thrombosis or pulmonary embolism.
 Other risk factors include obesity13, older age, having several family members who've had blood clots before old age, air travel, and having to lie or sit for a prolonged period, as you might after major surgery.
-The highest risk of venous thromboembolism carry pills containing desogestrel and cyproterone15.
+The highest risk of venous thromboembolism carry the pills containing newer progestogens -- desogestrel and cyproterone15.